Dhruv2K20/E-Commerce-Website/README.md

 # E-Commerce Website
-# npm start
+## npm start
-To run the app in the development mode.
+To run the app in the development mode.<br />

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.<br />
 The page will reload whenever edits are made and saved.